 - Salt and freshly ground black pepper

-- 1. Bring the broth to a simmer in a heavy, medium-size saucepan.
-Add the porcini mushrooms.
-Cover and set aside until the mushrooms are tender, about 5 minutes.
-Using a slotted spoon, remove the mushrooms and finely chop.
-Cover the broth and keep warm over very low heat.
+- 1. Bring the stock to a simmer in a heavy, medium saucepan.
+Remove from the heat, add the porcini mushrooms, cover, and set aside until the mushrooms are tender, about 5 minutes.
+Using a slotted spoon, remove the mushrooms and finely chop them.
+Cover the stock and keep warm over very low heat.

 - 2. Melt the butter in a large, heavy saucepan over medium heat.
-Add the onions and saute until tender, about 8 minutes.
-Add the white mushrooms, porcini mushrooms, and garlic; saute until the mushrooms are tender and the juices evaporate, about 10 minutes.
+Add the onions and cook until tender, about 8 minutes.
+Add the chopped porcini mushrooms, button mushrooms, and garlic, and saute until the mushrooms are tender and the juices evaporate, about 10 minutes.

-- 3. Stir in the rice.
-Add the wine; cook, stirring often, until the liquid is absorbed, about 2 minutes.
-Add 1 cup of hot broth; simmer over medium-low heat, stirring often, until the liquid is absorbed, about 3 minutes.
-Continue to cook until the rice is just tender and the mixture is creamy, adding more broth by cupfuls and stirring often, about 28 minutes.
+- 3. Stir in the rice, making certain each grain of rice is coated.
+Add the wine and cook, stirring often, until the liquid is absorbed, about 2 minutes.
+Add 1 cup hot stock and simmer over medium-low heat, stirring often, until the liquid is absorbed, about 3 minutes.
+Add another cup hot stock and continue to cook.
+Repeat, stirring often, until all the stock is used and the rice is just barely tender and the mixture is creamy, about 28 minutes.

-- 4. Stir in the peas.
-Mix in the Parmesan cheese.
-Season with salt and pepper to taste.
+- 4. Stir in the peas, if using, and then mix in the Parmesan.
+Season with salt and pepper to taste and sprinkle with more Parmesan, if desired.

 Hungry for more?
 Chow down on these:

-Wild Mushroom Risotto with Peas Recipe © 2005 Giada De Laurentiis.
+Wild Mushroom Risotto Recipe © 2005 Giada De Laurentiis.
 Photo © 2005 Victoria Pearson.
 All rights reserved.